rust-lang/reference/src/inline-assembly.md

 An `input_expr` shall be a value expression of an *asm operand type* or an *input coerceable type*.
 If the expression is of an *input coerceable type*, it is coerced to an *asm operand type*.

 r[asm.operands.out-expr]
-An `output_expr` shall be the placeholder expression `_` or a (potentially unitialized) place expression of an *asm operand type*.
+An `output_expr` shall be the placeholder expression `_` or a (potentially uninitialized) place expression of an *asm operand type*.
 If the place expression is initialized, it shall be a mutable place.

 ```rust,compile_fail
 # #[cfg(target_arch = "x86_64")] { unsafe{